Sheethal-c-j/Clinical-Trial-Database-Design-and-Implementation/README.md

 # Clinical Trials Management Database - SQL Implementation

 ## Description
-The **Clinical Trials Management Database** project focuses on designing, creating, and managing a relational database using SQL.
-This project demonstrates core database development skills, including schema design, data manipulation, and query execution, with a practical application in managing clinical trial data.
+The **Clinical Trials Management Database** project focuses on designing, creating, and managing a relational database to handle clinical trial data using SQL.
+This project demonstrates core database development skills, including schema design, data manipulation, and query execution.
+This repository contains a comprehensive project report detailing the design and implementation of the relational database, as well as the SQL scripts for the same.

 ## Features
 - **Database Creation**: Comprehensive schema design to accommodate trial, participant, and analysis data.